rootiest/obsidian-ai-image-ocr/README.md

 AI tools are very reliable at text extraction compared to typically-used tools such as tesseract.

 > [!NOTE]
-> At this time GPT-4o is the only supported model, but expanded support is planned.
+> At this time GPT-4o is the only supported model.

 ## Features